samuelJhsn/Hashclash-Python/README.md

-# Hashclash-Python
+# MD5-Fast-Collision-Python
-A reworked/refined version of (mainly) the fast MD5 collision algorithm from the Hashclash Repo by Marc Stevens, written in Python
+A python version of the fast MD5 collision algorithm from the Hashclash Repo by Marc Stevens as well as everything else for my bachelor thesis